stitchdata/docs/_database-integrations/postgres-cloudsql/google-cloudsql-postgresql-v1.md

 ssh: false
 ssl: false
 sync-views: true
+binlog: false
 whitelist:
   tables: true
   columns: true

+anchor-scheduling: true
+extraction-logs: true
+loading-reports: true

 # -------------------------- #
 #      Setup Requirements    #
 # -------------------------- #

 requirements-list:
-  - item: "**Permissions in {{ integration.display_name }} that allow you to create/manage users.** This is required to create the Stitch database user."
+  - item: "**Permissions in PostgreSQL that allow you to create users.** This is required to create a database user for Stitch."
+  - item: "**To be running PostgeSQL 9.3+ or greater**."
+  - item: |
+      **To verify if the database is a read replica, or follower**.
+While we always recommend connecting a replica over a production database, this also means you may need to verify some of its settings - specifically the `max_standby_streaming_delay` and `max_standby_archive_delay` settings - before connecting it to Stitch.
+We recommend setting these parameters to 8-12 hours for an initial replication job, and then decreasing them afterwards.

 # -------------------------- #
 #     Setup Instructions     #